 As men, we tend to chug along aspiring to be what men should be.
 Strong, protective, and determined providers.
 But what about the other side?
 Compassion, empathy, and gentleness.
 Tenderness when required.
 The ability to tell the people that mean the most to us that we love them.
 10 years from now strive to become fully complete emotionally.

 Getting your “financial house” in order is an essential priority in your 10-year planning.
 Strive to lower or eliminate your debt.
 Increase your savings and build your family security.
 Check out All Pro Dad friend Dave Ramsey for great advice in this area.

 Despite our severe issues, America is still the wealthiest nation on Earth.
 We have a duty and responsibility to do good works with our blessings.
 For instance, Coach Tony Dungy places a high priority on mentoring.
 Research and discover an area of need that ignites your passions.
 Create a 10-year plan to become permanently active in the needs of your community, and include your entire family.

 8. Stress-Busting Leisure Time

 We have talked about healing family relationships, moving ahead in your career, straightening out your finances, serving others, but how about a little “you” time?
-Stress is a cold thug killer.
-It is of utmost importance that time is set aside to relax and just enjoy life.
+Stress can be a killer.
+It is important that time is set aside to relax and just enjoy life.
 However you see fit to do so is up to you.
-Just make sure that in your 10 year planning, leisure is included.
+Just make sure that in your 10-year planning, leisure is included.